Tree Fund header image

 Our Mission

-The results of more than 400 TREE Fund research grants since 1976 include:
+The results of TREE Fund research grants include:

 • Public safety and electric service reliability have been improved by scientifically determining which trees have the greatest potential to cause property damage, electrical outages, or a wildfire.